 By Chris Hamilton

-Throughout the ’90s and 2000s, no name was more synonymous with tacti-coolery than Heckler & Koch.
-The USP Tactical set the benchmark for what a factory suppressor-ready pistol could be with its threaded o-ring barrel, match DA/SA trigger and adjustable suppressor-height sights.
+Throughout the 90s and 00s, no name was more synonymous with tacti-coolery than Heckler & Koch.
+The Heckler & Koch USP Tactical set the benchmark for what a factory suppressor-ready pistol could be with its threaded O-ring barrel, match DA/SA trigger and adjustable suppressor-height sights.
 When I decided to take the plunge into the world of NFA toys, my first purchase was a SilencerCo Osprey in 9mm, making the USP Tactical in 9mm a no-brainer, right?

-Shooters with large paws beware – I wear size medium gloves and my pinky hangs halfway off the bottom of the generously textured grip, though the magazine baseplate adds just enough extra purchase to make it comfortable.
-The standard magazine holds 15 rounds of 9mm – par for the course in its day – but it’s easy to argue they could have made the grip a tiny bit longer and fit another round or two in the magazine.
+Shooters with large paws beware — I wear size medium gloves and my pinky hangs halfway off the bottom of the generously textured grip, though the magazine baseplate adds just enough extra purchase to make it comfortable.
+The 15-round magazine is standard and par for the course in its day — but it’s easy to argue they could have made the grip a tiny bit longer and fit another round or two in the magazine.

 The slide on the USP SD lacks the beard enhancing “Tactical” engraving of its more esteemed brethren, but carries the same beefy heft and feeling of indestructibility.
-It makes the pistol top heavy, but balances nicely with a loaded magazine.
-HK’s proprietary “hostile environment” finish increases durability and corrosion resistance, making it handy for elite maritime ops or use in a potato chip environment.
-The slide-to-barrel lockup is bank vault solid and there’s little play between the slide and frame.
+It makes the HK pistol top heavy, but balances nicely with a loaded magazine.
+HK’s proprietary “hostile environment” finish increases durability and corrosion resistance, making it handy for elite maritime ops or use in a potato-chip environment.
+The slide-to-barrel lockup is bank-vault solid and there’s little play between the slide and frame.
 The machining is clean and precise with hardly any visible milling marks.
-It’s the swiss watch of production handguns.
+It’s the Swiss watch of production handguns.

 HK literature measures trigger pulls in Newtons, but I’ve always had difficulty with the “delicious snacks to pounds” conversion formula and I don’t have a trigger gauge.
 The double action is long and heavy, sure, but not unusually so for pistols with the USP’s intended market.
 It’s smooth without any stacking and I never felt it affected the pistol’s shootability.